phalcon-orphanage/docs/en/cache.md

 You can specify more than one server in the options array passed in the constructor.
 If `SASL` data is defined, the adapter will try to authenticate using the passed data.
 If there is an error in the options or the class cannot add one or more servers in the pool, a `Phalcon\Storage\Exception` will be thrown.

-The following example demonstrates how to create a new `Libmemcached` cache adapter, which will use the `Phalcon\Storage\Serializer\Json` serializer and have a default lifetime of 7200.
+The following example demonstrates how to create a new `Libmemcached` cache adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.
 It will use the `10.4.13.100` as the first server with weight `1` connecting to port `11211` and `10.4.13.110` as the second server with weight `5` again connecting to port `11211`.

 ```php
 <?php